Excellent learning and peer-to-peer networking opportunities with a cross-section of the nuclear industry.

 Helping licensees assess the maturity of their security programme and measure their security culture effectiveness.

-On 5-6 March 2019, the World Institute for Nuclear Security (WINS) is pleased to announce an International Workshop on the Security of Small Modular Reactors that will take place at Arcotel Kaiserwasser in Vienna, Austria.
+The World Institute for Nuclear Security (WINS) is pleased to announce an International Workshop on the Security of Small Modular Reactors that will take place at Arcotel Kaiserwasser in Vienna, Austria, from 5 – 6 March 2019.

 The emergence of Small Modular Reactors (SMRs) has noteworthy potential to provide energy in numerous countries all over the world.
 The important reduction in costs, maintenance, and ease of operation are strong incentives for the use of SMRs in a wide range of environments and geographical locations.
 SMRs are inherently safer than commercial nuclear power plants in operation, could be located closer to densely populated areas, and effectively provide energy where needs are.
 Moreover, due to their flexibility, SMRs could play a key role in the emerging decentralised power supply energy market providing clean, safe, competitive and reliable energy while protecting the environment.